 A Painful Lesson

 In the 1950s, about 10,000 leatherback turtle nesting were recorded annually in Terengganu state.
 Nevertheless, in 1980s, I had been hearing bad things such as people turned the turtles over, sat on them to take pictures and even took their eggs.
-The mother turtles couldn’t lay their eggs in peace, then no more landing of leatherbacks in 2006.
+The mother turtles couldn’t lay their eggs in peace, the consequence is no more landing of leatherbacks there after 2006.

 Terengganu government tried to curb the collection of turtle eggs in 2005 but it’s too late too little.
 Though leatherback is sighted occasionally after 2015, there is no hope to recover the past glory as one of the world’s largest nesting grounds of leatherback turtles.
 WWF Malaysia states that the leatherback turtle population in Malaysia has plummeted by more than 99 percent since the 1960s.